 - Project Work

-Note: This is the syllabus of GTU (Gujarat Technological University).
 Syllabus and course structure may vary from one University/State to another.
 However, the core subjects and syllabus will remain the same.
 Most of the subjects mentioned above have both classroom lectures and practical sessions associated with them.
 In case of last year (5th and 6th semesters), project work and industrial training are present.
 Students will have to undertake and complete a project work related to the field of Ceramic Engineering, under the guidance of faculty members.

 Availability of elective subjects may vary from one institute/university to another.
 Usually, elective subjects are related to topics like-clay product, bio ceramic and ceramic processing.

-Further studies and PG courses
+Higher studies and PG courses

 After completing Diploma in Ceramic Engineering program, one may go for Bachelor’s Degree (B.E./B.Tech.) in Ceramic Engineering!
 In most Degree Engineering colleges, certain percentages of seats are reserved for Diploma certificate holders.
 This entry is known as the lateral entry.
 Diploma holders with good grade may make use of lateral entry and join B.E./B.Tech.
 Ceramic Engineering program’s 2nd academic year (directly).
 This way, Diploma holders may make the ‘DtoD’ switch and earn a Bachelor of Engineering/Technology Degree!
+You may also check – Engineering courses after 12th.

 After that, one may go for Master’s education or PG Diploma programs.
 Relevant M.E./M.Tech., M.Sc. and PG Diploma courses will enable one to specialize in disciplines within the Ceramic Engineering sector.
+You may also check – Diploma courses after 12th arts.

 If you are interested in management program, you may go for MBA program (after graduation)!
 After completing Master’s program, if you want to go for further advanced courses, M.Phil. and PhD programs are available in front of you!
+You may also check – Diploma courses after 12th commerce.

 Government and private sector job opportunities are available in front of ceramic engineers.
 Applications of ceramic engineering are many!
 Some such areas of application include –